 How to Gear and Set Up a Paladin in WoW PVP

 This guide was originally a collaborative effort with Necrolina, produced by SkillCapped.
 All of their written guides are available for free, and they encourage reposting with a link back.
 The original article is on Skill Capped, here.

-GotWarcraft Note: We’ve updated this guide to Warlords of Draenor, and Paladins in general (not just Holy.)
+GotWarcraft Note: We’ve updated this guide to Warlords of Draenor and added the info for Retribution Paladins.

 - Hit, Expertise, Resilience, PvP Power, and reforging are all dead.

 - There have been a number of changes to Paladins, and Holy in particular.
 See our post on the changes for all that info.

 TABLE OF CONTENTS